 7) Abuse of this Code is a form of inappropriate behavior.
 Do not use this Code to pursue a vendetta or to bully anyone.

 8) By registering for ZOECon, you agree that you have read this Code and intend to honor it.

-9) The ZOECon administration reserves the right to recognize violations of this code that may occur outside the bounds of 4th Street itself.
+9) The ZOECon administration reserves the right to recognize violations of this code that may occur outside the bounds of Red Lion Bellevue itself.
 In particular, actions taken by other conventions with similar codes of conduct will be noted and may result in preemptive decisions.